-The first two days were spent exploring the ruins of Machu Picchu, the 15th Century Inca Citadel considered by many to be one of the world’s wonders.
+The first two days were spent exploring Machu Picchu’s ruins, the 15th Century Inca Citadel considered by many to be one of the world’s wonders.
 It is a site of such solitude and beautiful panoramic views that it brought tears to her eyes.

 The tour’s final leg was to Lake Titicaca, a name that has made school children giggle for a century.
 It is often called the highest navigable lake in the world, with a surface elevation of 12,507 feet / 3812m.
-The lake and surrounding area is a quiet place, even spiritual, which may be why the Andean people believed the lake was the birthplace of the sun.
+The lake and surrounding area is a quiet place, even spiritual, which may be why the Andean people believed the lake was the sun’s birthplace.